Maintenance renewal programme

 We usually work between 7am and 7pm.
 However, in busy areas or near businesses that might be affected, we may need to work outside these hours.

-We have several requirements that must be met to before we can approve night works.
-Residents will be informed before any night works begin.
+We have several requirements that must be met before we can approve night works.
+Residents will be informed before any night work begins.

 We only send notification letters to properties on the worksite boundary.
 For everyone else, we use road signs and encourage people to check this webpage for updates.